Pediatric Physical Therapy Treatments For Children With Down Syndrome

 At this time, researchers have found no definitive indication that Down syndrome is created from environmental factors or the parents’ activities during or before pregnancy.

-Some early studies have been looking into the link between high stress levels of parents at the time of conception, but it hasn’t been scientifically confirmed as of yet.
+Some studies have been looking into the link between high stress levels of parents at the time of conception, but that research is still in its early stages.

 The additional 21st chromosome can come from either parent.